Age 28 is when your fertility is already falling, at age 35 it declines and then at age 42, the chance of conceiving naturally is small.

 For women, a Fertility Assessment looks at your hormone levels, ovarian reserve and includes a pelvic ultrasound scan.
 For men, it involves an in-depth look at sperm health and ability to fertilise an egg, including sperm count, movement and shape.

 You can book a Fertility Assessment without a referral at Manchester Fertility.
-When your results are ready, you will see one of our fertility specialists for a 30-minute consultation, where we will explain what your results mean.
+When your results are ready, you will see one of our fertility specialists for a consultation, where we will explain what your results mean.

 Fertility in your 30s